Baking Basics: Essential Ingredients to Stock your Baking Pantry

 Most cakes are either butter or oil based.
 We’re going to assume that you are a normal person who has butter in their fridge and won’t waste time specifying that you buy it.
 Instead, we’ll tell you that you need oil, preferably plain sunflower with minimal flavour.

 Keep a pack of ground almonds in your freezer so that you can always add an extra element of nutty moisture to your cakes.
+Also an integral ingredient in macarons and other baked goods.

 Don’t use that cheap cooking chocolate, simply buy a bar of dark chocolate (we like 70%) and chop it up when you need chocolate chips.
 Hide it from yourself in your freezer if you think you might be tempted to eat it.